abdullahselek/ContactsWrapper/README.md

 ![License](https://img.shields.io/dub/l/vibe-d.svg)

 # ContactsWrapper
-Contacts wrapper for iOS 9 or upper with Objective-C
+Contacts wrapper for iOS 9 or upper with Objective-C. For the information translated to Russian, take a look at this [link](http://gargo.of.by/contactswrapper/).

 ## Requirements
 iOS 9.0+